 The eight rubberized buttons (actually nine, if we include the combo power button/volume dial) on the front-facing control panel seem to be well sealed and all have a good tactile response.
 The buttons are also easy to read and don’t seem like the lettering on them will wear off too quickly.
 That power button, however, is an issue for us.

 The biggest problem with the power button—and one that we think costs this radio an entire star in the design category—is that it sticks out like a sore thumb.
-As a volume dial (since they are one in the same), that’s fine.
-But having the power button so far out means this radio constantly seems to get turned on or off accidentally—especially when loading it into a truck or something where other gear surrounding the radio presses up against the power button.
+As a volume dial (since they are one and the same), that’s fine.
+But having the power button so far out means this radio constantly seems to get turned on or off accidentally—especially when loading it onto a truck or something where other gear surrounding the radio presses up against the power button.
 Even slight bumps against our legs while carrying the radio around kept causing it to power up.

 Of course, this issue only applies when there is a power source.
 So, if you remove the battery while transporting the radio, it’s a non-issue.
 But we almost always have a battery in ours.

-Whatever the case, this was just a poor design decision by the folks at Milwaukee.😕
+Whatever the case, this was just a poor design decision by the folks at Milwaukee.????

 The bluish backlit display illuminates radio channels, presets, and various status icons just fine in any light, while the old-school white digital digits are easy to read, even at a pretty good distance.